kewalll/To-Do-List/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Node.js and npm installed
+- Node.js and npm installed with all required modules
-- PostgreSQL installed and running
+- PostgreSQL installed and queries.sql file is executed in it
 - Edited all the necessory fields according to your PostgreSQL localhost